Objectives for Sonic Design Damping Feet

 hear any improvements?

-apparent when you put one finger softly against the top of a loudspeakers' front
+is apparent when you put one finger softly against the top of a loudspeakers'

-baffle, as it vibrates much less when playing music.
-The transmission of vibrations
+front baffle, as it vibrates much less when playing music.
+The transmission

-from the cabinet into the floor will be reduced.
-The music will be cleaner, with
+of vibrations from the cabinet into the floor will be reduced.
+The music will

-a less coloured sound quality.
-The transmission of noise to the neighbours will
+be cleaner, with a less coloured sound quality.
+The transmission of noise to

-weights (and hence these are specifically tuned to give best performance.
+loudspeaker weights (and hence these are specifically tuned to give best

 A Standard Set, designed for less critical situations,

-And a specific Set suitable for CD/DVD Players
+Also available is a specific Set suitable for CD/DVD/Blu-Ray Players

-A CD Player Set, (suitable for DVD & SACD players
+A CD Player Set, (also suitable for SACD players as

 of the ray-foc assembly to track the data on the rotating disc.
 A larger Foot